OpenEvalProject/evals/manuscripts/elife-99538/v1/manuscript.md

 Drug duplicates, meaning the same drug issued on the same date per participant, were excluded.
 Individuals who switched between regimes were labeled as mixed (see Table 3).
 Individuals who took MHT after the imaging assessment, based on MHT prescription dates, were excluded (n=6).
 In total, 538 participants had both detailed MHT and imaging data, and complete data on key demographic variables such as age, education, and menopausal status (see Table 3).
 Females who had missing data, or had responded ‘do not know,’ ‘prefer not to answer,’ ‘none of the above’ or similar for any of the relevant variables were excluded for the respective analyses.
 If possible and appropriate, missing data at the imaging time point was replaced with valid data from the baseline assessment.
 This was the case for the following variables: MHT user status, history of hysterectomy and/or bilateral oophorectomy, and menopausal status.
 For details on MHT-related variables in the UK Biobank see Supplementary file 1.

-## APOE ε genotyping
+### APOE ε genotyping

 For genotyping, we used the extensive quality control UK Biobank version 3 imputed data (Bycroft et al., 2018).
 The APOE ε genotype was approximated based on the two APOE ε single-nucleotide polymorphisms – rs7412 and rs429358 (Lyall et al., 2016).
 APOE e4 status was labeled carrier for ε3/ε4 and ε4/ε4 combinations, and non-carrier for ε2/ε2, ε2/ε3, and ε3/ε3 combinations.
 Due to its ambiguity with ε1/ε3, the homozygous ε2/ε4 allele combination was removed (n=484) (Seripa et al., 2007) (https://www.snpedia.com/index.php/APOE).
 Further information on the genotyping process is available in the UK Biobank documentation.

-## Statistical analyses
+### Statistical analyses

 The statistical analyses were run using R, v4.2.2. p-values were corrected for multiple comparisons using false discovery rate (FDR) (Benjamini and Hochberg, 1995) correction across all brain measures for all sets of analyses per model (1-3).
 The sets of FDR corrections are reflected in the corresponding results tables.
 All variables were standardized prior to performing the regression analyses (subtracting the mean and dividing by the standard deviation).
 All statistical main and sensitivity analyses by sample and research questions are summarized in Figure 1.

 ![Figure 1.](https://cdn.elifesciences.org/articles/99538/elife-99538-fig1-v1.jpg)

-## Associations between MHT variables and brain measures in the whole sample
+#### Associations between MHT variables and brain measures in the whole sample

 First, we tested for associations between MHT user status (never-user/user) and GM and WM BAG, left and right hippocampus volume, and WMH volume.
 We further tested whether current and past MHT use, relative to never-use, was associated with the brain measures.

 Second, among all MHT users, we assessed associations between age at first use as well as duration of use and brain measures.
 Among past MHT users, we tested for associations between age at last use and brain measures.
 In postmenopausal MHT users, we also tested whether age at first and last use in relation to age at menopause (i.e. age started MHT – age at menopause; age last use MHT – age at menopause, respectively) was associated with the brain measures.
-The following regression models (lm function) were fitted for these analyses, with DV representing each MRI measure (i.e. GM BAG, WM BAG, left and right hippocampus volumes, WMH volume) as dependent variable and IV representing each MHT variable (i.e. MHT user status, age at first use, age at last use, duration of use), as independent variable:(1)DV∼IV+age+education+lifestylescore+BMI+menopausestatus
+The following regression models (lm function) were fitted for these analyses, with DV representing each MRI measure (i.e. GM BAG, WM BAG, left and right hippocampus volumes, WMH volume) as dependent variable and IV representing each MHT variable (i.e. MHT user status, age at first use, age at last use, duration of use), as independent variable:

+$$
+DV∼IV+age+education+lifestylescore+BMI+menopausestatus
+$$

 The chosen covariates are known to influence MHT use and brain structure (Beck et al., 2022; de Lange and Cole, 2020; Cox et al., 2018; Ho et al., 2011).
 The lifestyle score was calculated using a published formula (Foster et al., 2018), and included data on sleep, physical activity, nutrition, smoking, and alcohol consumption (see Appendix Note 3, Supplementary file 2).
 For these analyses, participants with a history of hysterectomy and/or bilateral oophorectomy were excluded (n=3903), as they might have an increased risk for neurological decline (Phung et al., 2010).
 Note that Model 1 was not adjusted for menopause status in the analyses only including postmenopausal MHT users.

 To test for differences in brain measures between MHT users with a history of hysterectomy without bilateral oophorectomy or bilateral oophorectomy (+/-hysterectomy, proxy of surgical menopause) relative to MHT users without such surgeries, we ran additional regression models within the sample of MHT users using the same model as specified above (model 1).

-## Associations between MHT variables and brain measures in a subsample with prescription MHT data
+#### Associations between MHT variables and brain measures in a subsample with prescription MHT data

 First, we tested whether MHT formulation (i.e. estrogens-only, estrogens + progestins, none) and route of administration (i.e. oral, transdermal, vaginal, injections, mixed, none) was associated with brain measures.
 Never-users (dummy-coded as ‘none’) served as a reference group.
-The following regression model was fitted for these analyses, with DV representing each MRI measure and IV representing MHT formulation or route of administration:(2)DV∼IV+age+education+menopausestatus
+The following regression model was fitted for these analyses, with DV representing each MRI measure and IV representing MHT formulation or route of administration:

+$$
+DV∼IV+age+education+menopausestatus
+$$

 For these analyses, we only included age, education, and menopause status as covariates to retain the largest possible sample size (n=538; see ‘Sensitivity Analyses’ for follow-up analyses including history of hysterectomy and/or bilateral oophorectomy as an additional covariate).